Prisoners of the Ghostland sees Nicolas Cage teaming up with Japanese iconoclast Sion Sono to deliver a ridiculous and bewildering action-adventure.

 Fortunately, Nicolas Cage is dialed into the absurdity at the center of the film and plays it all delightfully straight.
 He performs as if every ridiculous turn should be taken extremely seriously and delivers genuine emotional intensity even as the film becomes more and more unhinged.
 Furthermore, the final fifteen minutes indulge in an exciting and creative action sequence, complete with a minigun, severed heads, and delirious swordplay.
 Even though Prisoners of the Ghostland features a clumsy screenplay and a dearth of spectacle, there are touches of Sono’s off-kilter comedy and the final moments are just enough to make up for the film’s weaker parts.

-Prisoners of the Ghostland premiered at the 2021 Sundance Film Festival on Sunday, January 31, 2021.
-The film will have its UK premiere at FrightFest on August 28, before its theatrical and digital release worldwide on September 17.
+Prisoners of the Ghostland premiered at the 2021 Sundance Film Festival on Sunday, January 31, 2021 and is now available to watch on digital and on demand.